kildor22/mm-github-pages-starter/collections/_stories/Chopin Space Dream (430 a.m.).md

 </p>

 <p>
-Nothing but this rusted cannister of _Mars Power Oil_, an old planet rover named Porter (the old bucket o' bolts), and this darned radio that won't work no matter ho-
+Nothing but this rusted cannister of <em>Mars Power Oil</em>, an old planet rover named Porter (the old bucket o' bolts), and this darned radio that won't work no matter ho-
 </p>

 <p>